How to Get Rid of Under-eye Bags Like an Esthetician

 Promote lymphatic drainage

-Lymphatic drainage is a specialty at Tracie Martyn, and the patented Beyond Microcurrent technology is famous for leaving you with a de-puffed face and eyes.
+Lymphatic drainage is a specialty at Tracie Martyn, and the patented Beyond Microcurrent® technology is famous for leaving you with a de-puffed face and eyes.
 Lymphatic drainage is the process of helping “drain” lymph fluid, which can help awaken the skin and get rid of puffiness.
-At home, you can practice lymphatic drainage by giving yourself a face massage either with your hands or with a tool like a jade roller.
+At home, you can practice lymphatic drainage by giving yourself a face massage either with your hands or with a tool like a jade roller or a Gua Sha.
 It’s easy to add this into your daily routine with a moisturizing serum like the Firming Serum (it also contains puffiness-reducing green tea and circulation-boosting bilberry!)—make sure it has some slip.
 Tap a rice grain-sized amount of Firming Serum onto your eye area and then start from the inner corners of your eyebrows and with your index fingers gently press upwards and slowly move out.
 Then, with your ring fingers on the corners of your eyes, apply light pressure in taps in a half circle outwards underneath your eyes and up to your temples.

-← Older Post Newer Post →
+← Older Post

 Leave a comment